-The romance, kisses and champagne are all very nice, but for me the best part about Valentine's Day (besides a delicious and romantic Valentine's dinner) is that it gives you an ironclad excuse to give, and receive, large amounts of excellent chocolate.
+The romance, kisses and champagne are all very nice, but for me the best part about Valentine's Day is that it gives you an ironclad excuse to give, and receive, large amounts of excellent chocolate.
 Lucky for us, NYC has so many spots making great chocolate in different styles, sizes, and flavors appropriate for friends, office buddies, lovers, children, and anyone else that you might want to buy chocolate for.
 Here then, a look at some of the best places to make your sweet-toothed sweetie happy this Valentine's Day!

 Mast Brothers Artisanal Chocolate